How To Make A Potager Garden: create a beautiful French kitchen garden with flowers, herbs, and vegetables in raised beds, and garden she shed.

 Planning On Paper

 We put a lot of planning into this project.
-I started out measuring our side yard and transferring it to graph paper.
+The first thing I started with was measuring our side yard and transferring it to graph paper.
 We cut out different sizes of raised beds to experiment with fitting the most in and their placement and also a shed and a seating area.
 It really helped to plan it out on paper first, and think about what we would plant in each bed.
 We ended up increasing the size of the shed slightly, and adjusting the bed placement a fair bit during the planning stage.

 What Is A Potager Garden?

 As I was searching on-line for pretty vegetable gardens to inspire me, I came across the name potager garden quite a few times.
 It’s a French word for a kitchen garden and it has the added bonus of making a garden that isn’t just a functional space to grow vegetables, but also beautiful.
-There’s usually a pretty mix of vegetables, flowers, and herbs growing.
+This type of garden usually includes a pretty mix of vegetables, flowers, and herbs growing.
 That sounded like exactly what I wanted to create.
-Here’s some of the things that a potager garden usually includes:
+Here’s some of the things that a potager garden design usually includes:

 - raised garden beds